This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our

 Secondly, much like it’s companion satellite Callisto, scientists believe that there may be liquid water under its icy crust.
 The last factor which isn’t necessarily the strongest case but, is still quite a positive is the fact its atmosphere contains oxygen.

 Of course there isn’t a lot of it but, oxygen being present within the atmosphere is always a good sign.

 Although venus at its current state is easily the hottest object in our solar system (not including the sun of course) you would think that making the planet habitable again would be a major task.
 To that I say you’d be totally right…

-However, a scientist called David Grinspoon, astrobiology curator at the Denver Museum of Nature and Science, found that at a specific region of Venus’ atmosphere, the planets temperatures are actually quite tolerable.
+However, a scientist called David Grinspoon, astrobiology curator at the Denver Museum of Nature and Science, found that at a specific region of Venus’ atmosphere, the planets temperature is actually quite tolerable.

 This region may be tolerable enough to contain some form of microbial life but, as for whether Venus is habitable for us, not a chance… Well at least not until we figure out how to cool the planet down and terraform it into being some what liveable.

 Formerly the 9th main planet in our solar system and now the most famous dwarf planet around, Pluto, has some credence in being habitable even if it barely makes the cut (which honestly can be said for the majority of the celestial objects on this list lol).

 Pluto is mostly made of rock solid ice so, the chances of it supporting life on the surface are slim to none.
 However, many scientists do believe the planet is warmer in the interior meaning there could be liquid oceans between Pluto’s crust and core.